alsutton/mastodon-aws-architecture/README.md

 ## Data Storage Layer (Aurora, ElastiCache, S3)

-We initially only used S3 for storage and seperated PostgreSQL out from each Masotdon instance, but then I found out that the toots for the accounts users follow is stored in Redis.
+We initially only used S3 for storage and seperated PostgreSQL out from each Masotdon instance, but then I found out that the toots for the accounts users follow are stored in Redis.
 This meant that, becausew we're running multiple Masotdon EC2 instances for the same domain, which meant that folk would sometimes get a varying toot list for their home page, and when the EC2 instances were rolled for a configuration update, their whole home toot-list would be lost.
 If this is acceptable to you (e.g. on your own instance